Jump to topic

 Depending on needs, you will either visit a non-specialized dentist or specialized maxillofacial surgeon to receive proper care.
 Common oral and maxillofacial surgery procedures include:

-Oral surgeons must also complete up to six years of residency training, including two additional years to receive a medical degree.
+Oral surgeons must also complete up to six years of training at a residency program, including two additional years to receive a medical degree.
 Most maxillofacial surgeons have their own private practice.
 Some work at local dentist offices or hospitals full-time.

 Oral and maxillofacial surgeons have either a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
 They are considered the same dental degree by the American Dental Association (ADA).